 New high-performance opportunities

-Within a few years, the Netherlands will be able to use 5G.
+Within a few years, we will be able to use 5G.
 The main difference compared to 4G is higher speed and lower latency, which play a vital role in solutions that become a possibility in 5G.
 It will herald the arrival of completely new applications that have to achieve optimal performance at all times.

 Complex and expensive rollout

-Roll-out would be a costly affair for individual operators.
-Not only would it be a major nuisance for the Dutch population if all operators were to excavate the streets for their own separate 5G networks, but it also takes too long before operators can get a return on their investments in the new generation of networks.
+Rollout would be a costly affair for individual operators.
+Not only would it be a major nuisance for the population if all operators were to excavate the streets for their own separate 5G networks, but it also takes too long before operators can get a return on their investments in the new generation of networks.
 The current time-consuming permit procedures take too long for a fast rollout.
 The current municipal tax on encroachments in, on or above public land, which is not harmonized in municipalities, represents an additional expense.

 Applications based on 5G